 21 Ways To Find Fitness In 2018

 For 17 years, the Platte River Fitness Series has been on a mission.
-The Platte River Fitness Series was founded with a single idea in mind: To elevate and improve the quality of life in our community through physical activity.
-The events in the series are a vehicle; they provide incentive and motivation to make necessary lifestyle changes, and build a community and a sense of belonging to help maintain that lifestyle.
+The events in the series provide a means and motivation for people to make necessary lifestyle changes, and build a community and a sense of belonging to help maintain that lifestyle.
 Challenge changes people — and what we aspire to do is affect people's entire approach to life, helping them adopt a physically and mentally healthy way of living.